briankimstudio/drp/docs/introduction.md

 1. predict drug's effectiveness
 2. find biomarkers(relevant genes) related to the effectiveness

-## Discussion
+## Challenges

 There are several challenges in drug response prediction research.

 1. Scarcity of clinical data to train and predict precise results
 3. High dimensionality of the training and testing dataset
-3. Necessary of multi drugs treatments
+3. Necessity of multi drugs treatments